Lessons from the 2013 Emmy’s on how to stay relevant.

 That line from Tina Fey and Any Poehler was the best 5 seconds of last Sunday’s Emmy Awards show.
 The other 2 hours, 59 minutes and 55 seconds I’d like to have back please.
 What was that, eh?
 I’ll tell you what that was.
 Three hours of uncomfortable skits, tributes to talented-yet-no-longer-relevant dead stars, weepy songs from Carrie Underwood and Elton John, the JFK Assassination, jokes that flew over the heads of those of us not in the biz (how many of you knew the security guard that ushered in Neil Patrick Harris was industry heavy hitter Les Moonves, the CEO of CBS Corp?) and a missed opportunity for Neil Patrick Harris to show off his awesome dancing and singing chops.

-Come on guys!
+Come on people!
 TV today is better than it ever has been: thought-provoking story lines, incredible writing, inspiring acting, technology that allows us to binge view our favourite shows.
 Why then was the show that gives awards to these programs to painfully dull?

 Here are the lessons: